jezzsantos/automate/docs/authoring.md

     This command will version and publish the toolkit to a file on the current user's desktop, for distribution.

 !!! example
-    To create a toolkit file that can be shared: `automate publish toolkit --asversion "2.0.0"`
+    To create a toolkit file that can be shared:
+    ```console
+    automate publish toolkit --asversion "2.0.0"
+    ```

-    To create a toolkit file, for next appropriate version, that is installed into the same codebase: `automate publish toolkit --install`
+    To create a toolkit file, for next appropriate version, that is installed into the same codebase:
+    ```console
+    automate publish toolkit --install
+    ```

 ### Deploying a toolkit